structurizr/dsl/README.md

 ## Multiple output formats

-The view can then be exported to be visualised using the [Structurizr cloud service/on-premises installation](https://structurizr.com), or other formats including PlantUML, Mermaid, and WebSequenceDiagrams via the [Structurizr CLI](https://github.com/structurizr/cli).
+Using the [Structurizr CLI](https://github.com/structurizr/cli), the view can then be uploaded/rendered using the [Structurizr cloud service/on-premises installation](https://structurizr.com), or exported to other diagram formats including PlantUML, Mermaid, and WebSequenceDiagrams.

 ![Multiple output formats: Structurizr, Mermaid, PlantUML](docs/images/multiple-output-formats.png)

-See [Structurizr - Text as an architecture description language](https://structurizr.com/help/text) for more details.

 ## Convention over configuration, useful defaults